 Footwear parts classified under heading code 6406 include:

-- parts of uppers, like toe caps and vamps, that aren’t attached to an outer sole.
+- parts of uppers, like toe caps and vamps, that are not attached to an outer sole.
 They can be stitched, glued or attached in some other way to an inner or middle sole, or insole

 - pieces of leather that have been cut approximately to the shape of an upper